ecribbie/USRA_2022/YGOB/README.md

 **Overview**

-Link to website:ygob.ucd.ie/ygob/ First created a python file to take a species genome tab file and convert it inte a nested dictionary containig its genes and relevant information "ygob_conversion.py"
+Link to website:ygob.ucd.ie/ygob/

+First created a python file that takes a species genome tab file and creates a nested dictionary containing the species' genes and their relevant information such as direction, start and end coordinates and similarities section to other genes.
+That file is called "ygob_conversion.py"

-The species files can be found at:ygob.ucd.ie/ygob/data/v7-Aug2012/ The ygob_conversion.py currently takes all files with structure as described in README file:ygob.ucd.ie/ygob/data/v7-Aug2012/README section (2) Ancestor genome tab to be done seperatly
+The species files can be found at:ygob.ucd.ie/ygob/data/v7-Aug2012/

+The ygob_conversion.py script currently takes all files with structure as described in the README file: ygob.ucd.ie/ygob/data/v7-Aug2012/README section (2)

+The Ancestor genome tab is structured differently and we'll need to create a new script accordingly. (should just be a change in indices)

 **Questions**